almereyda/awesome-starred/README.md

 - [aot29/mwRequirementsAnalysis](https://github.com/aot29/mwRequirementsAnalysis) - Facilitating the analysis of requirements in a software development process using semantic MediaWiki.
 - [docker-ontologies/dockeronto](https://github.com/docker-ontologies/dockeronto) - Ontology about docker
 - [unic/frontend-checklists](https://github.com/unic/frontend-checklists) - Wiki repo for frontend development checklists
-- [pete/awki](https://github.com/pete/awki) - Awki is a lightweight wiki written in awk.
-These are my patches, original here:  http://awkiawki.bogosoft.com/
 - [OpenSourceHelpCommunity/ContributingToMyProject](https://github.com/OpenSourceHelpCommunity/ContributingToMyProject) - Writeup from maintainers, admins, contributors on how someone can get started with their project.
 - [grissius/git-tips](https://github.com/grissius/git-tips) - Tips for forgetful I, so I know all the things I need to, when forced to set up git from scratch in new env.
 - [nayafia/microgrants](https://github.com/nayafia/microgrants) - A list of microgrant programs for your good ideas